bosgithub/Microsoft_Azure_AI_Fundamentals/README.md

 Azure Machine Learning designer:	A graphical interface enabling no-code development of machine learning solutions.

-Data and compute management:	Cloud-based data storage and compute resources that professional data scientists can use to run data experiment code at scale.
+Data and compute management:	Cloud-based data storage and compute resources that professional data scientists can use to run data experiment code at scale

 Pipelines: Data scientists, software engineers, and IT operations professionals can define pipelines to orchestrate model training, deployment, and management tasks.